Srinihas/My-Second-Repo/README.md

-# My-Second-Repo
+# My-Second-Repo-Homework-Version
 This is the second reposition made by me.
-This repo contains the code for the T-rex Runner game
+This repo contains the code for a moving ship at sea.